Truff1e/lockout/README.md

 ## Known Issues
-'Whatever Floats your Goat' advancement does not work and is not counted for unique advancements goal.

 Due to data pack limitations, there may be some issues with players logging off during the game, though I've done as much as I can to limit any problems from this.
 One such issue that may arise is if a player logs out during the game start sequence.
 If this happens and the player cannot move/jump after the game has started, try running "/execute as <affected_player> run function lockout:game/reset_attributes"